Steadfast Public Cloud Meltdown & Spectre Information

 Current System Status

-The current public cloud platform is vulnerable to both variants of Spectre, but has been patched against Meltdown attacks.
+The current public cloud platform has been patched against Meltdown and Spectre variant 2 attacks.
 The platform is based on CentOS 7 and Xen 4.8.
 Prior to February 11th, the platform was based on CentOS 6 and Xen 4.4.
 Xen 4.4 will not receive updates to fix either Meltdown or Spectre.
 On January 17th, the first patches that mostly mitigate Meltdown were made available for Xen 4.8, but no patches are yet available to mitigate Spectre.
 Our migration to Xen 4.8 was the culmination of several months of testing and planning, which we started prior to disclosure of the security issues.
 We did not modify our plans as a result, other than to increase the urgency of our roll-out.

-On February 23rd, the first available Xen patches which mitigate the SP2 variant of Spectre became available, however the solution required a compiler update that was not yet available on CentOS.
-It is expected that these patches will be applied to a release version of Xen for CentOS soon and we will begin testing it as soon as it is available.
+On February 23rd, the first available Xen patches which mitigate variant 2 of Spectre became available, however the solution required a compiler update and microcode updates that were not yet available on CentOS.
+We deployed the update with initial mitigation once the compiler update was available in April.

 Current Risks to VMs